 Check out how endive grows!
 Yikes!
 I was totally surprised when I first saw them.
 Talk about a split personality.
 Ugly, brown, carroty looking root with a delicately colored, fragile-looking plant growing out of the top.
 For aesthetic reasons, Iím sure, you normally donít find the endive still attached to the root in stores.

-These endive came from 199 Not Found.
+These endive came from California Endive.
 The combination of red and yellow makes a very pretty presentation.

 Before we assembled the appetizers, we lightly coated roasted almonds with 21 Missions Organics Vanilla Agave Syrup and sprinkled them with lavender salt.
 We roasted the almonds in a medium oven for about 10 minutes.

 Then the assembly began.
 Pam and Bob Sibley helped me put together two versions of the endive.

 For the first one, we used a lavender theme.
 Lavender is an herb that was used a lot in ancient times, and fairly recently is popular again.
 It works in both savory and sweet recipes.